donnatchris/FDF-42/readme.md

 	- Perspective: Angles converge at a vanishing point, and proportions change with distance.
 	- Isometric: Angles remain fixed (typically 120°), and proportions stay constant.

-### Zoom and translation
+### factor and translation
-#### Adjusting the factor (zoom):
+#### Adjusting the factor (factor):
 - For Isometric Projection:

-	The factor (also known as the scale or zoom factor) controls the size of the objects on the 2D screen.
+	The factor (also known as the scale or factor factor) controls the size of the objects on the 2D screen.
-	Adjusting the factor dynamically allows you to zoom in or out, changing how large or small objects appear without affecting their proportions.
+	Adjusting the factor dynamically allows you to factor in or out, changing how large or small objects appear without affecting their proportions.
 	The factor only affects the size of objects on the screen, but it does not introduce perspective effects (since isometric projection does not account for depth or distance like perspective does).
 - For Perspective Projection: